Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

 ## Known restrictions

 -   `PrgEnv-aocc` is not provided by the container.
-The ROCm version is taken from the system and may not be the optimal one for the version of the PE.

--   `salloc` does not work in the container.
+-   `salloc` does not work in the container as you would expect.
+It cannot find a shell.

     Workaround: Use `salloc` outside the container, then go into the container with `ccpe-run`.
+Or use `salloc <my_arguments> bash`, i.e., use the name of the shell as the last argument.